HughP/dnj-corpus/README.md

 * BCP47: dnj-Latn
 * Orthography version: 3

 _Notes_: In this writing system tone is shown in part through characters with the Unicode attributes for punctuation.
 Various characters before or after the stem (word) indicate the pitch melody of the word.
-These characters are not used in expected ways according to their Unicode attributes, as a result many applications do not properly type set or interact with the "words" in expected ways.
+These characters are not used in expected ways according to their Unicode attributes, as a result many applications do not properly type set or interact with the "words" in the ways that many users of "global" languages expect.
 One notable result is that the use of space around proper punctuation marks is not always as one would expect for an orthography written in a Latin script.

 #### Linguistic orthography description for orthography version 2.6